LaurinMeier/scan-radar-Lua/README.md

 - creation of new targets - (done)
 - updating of known targets - (done)
 - deletion of old targets after a set amount of ticks - (done)
-- filtering the noise target data induced by the new radar component
+- filtering the noise induced by the new radar component
-- calculation each known target velocity vector
+- calculation of each known target velocity vector
 - assigning a threat level to each target based on distance and closing rate or velocity vector
-- outputting the highest threat targets as well as their threat level
+- selecting and keeping a target for engagement for set time
-- outputting an alarm boolean if an attack is detected
+- outputting the prioritised target
 - drawing known targets on a map for situational awareness (GUI)